[This blog was first posted on 31st March 2021. It has been updated on 16th February 2022.]

 Step 9: Analyze metrics

-Analyze campaign performance by collecting information about each campaign, and tweak as required.
+Analyze campaign performance by collecting information about each campaign, and tweak your email automation strategy as required.

 i.
 Get the timing right